ghc-proposals/ghc-proposals/proposals/0000-type-variable-scoping.rst

    This extension is part of accepted, unimplemented proposal `#285`_; the only change is including ``RULES`` pragmas, which @Ericson2314 simplify forgot to include in `#285`_ (his own admission).

-   Being able to turn off this extension is necessary to uphold the EBP_.
+   Being able to turn off this extension is necessary to uphold the `Explicit Binding Principle`_.

 Alternatives
 ^^^^^^^^^^^^

 1. We could have ``-XPatternSignatureBinds`` off by default.
-This would mean less effort for users to activate the EBP_.
+This would mean less effort for users to activate the `Explicit Binding Principle`_.
 However, it would also mean that the new ``-XPatternSignatures`` deviates from the old, pre-\ ``-XScopedTypeVariables`` meaning of ``-XPatternSignatures``.

    My inclination is to keep this aspect as written in the proposal, with ``-XPatternSignatureBinds`` on by default.
 Pattern signatures are convenient and intuitive.
-   Users wishing for the EBP_ can be expected to work a little harder to get it.
+   Users wishing for the `Explicit Binding Principle`_ can be expected to work a little harder to get it.

    On the other hand: currently ``-XPatternSignatures`` is deprecated, and so we have a rare window to "reset" things.
 We can always decide later ``-XPatternSignatureBinds`` should be implied by ``-XPatternSignatures``, and just except more programs.
    The converse is not true: if ``-XPatternSignatureBinds`` is implied by ``-XPatternSignatures`` it would be a breaking change to remove that implication.